blocktransfer/reg-publications/examinations/response-8.md

 As a result, BlockTrans does not maintain or have readily accessible the cancellation dates or share amounts for cancelled securities of securityholders allocating to the Distribution Account.

+### Deleted Certificate Detail

+#### backups in CRON and pen...

+For those securityholders who don’t maintain StellarAccounts, the Registrant will manually delete certificate detail for cancelled securities.
+At present, deleted certificate detail for these securityholders would be reflected in backup files maintained by BlockTrans.
+However, the Registrant does not have a process to back-up and maintain the certificate detail for these securityholders which resides in the Legacy Database.

+Rule 17Ad-10(f) under the Exchange Act states that every recordkeeping transfer agentshall retain a record of all certificate detail deleted from the master securityholder file for a period of six years from the date of deletion.
+In lieu of maintaining a hard copy, a recordkeeping transfer agent may comply with this paragraph by complying with §240.17Ad-7(f) or §240.17Ad-7(g).

+BlockTrans’ failure to establish a process to ensure that back-up files of the Legacy Database are maintained is an internal control weakness, as such process could ensure that BlockTrans maintains a record of certificate detail deleted from the MSF as required by Rule 17Ad-10(f) under the Exchange Act.